mux99/mptcp.dev/questions.md

 ## Are there any security & privacy concerns?
 MPTCP aims to maintain the same level of security as traditional TCP, with specific mechanisms to counter common network attacks.
-While designed to be secure, vulnerabilities, as with any protocol, can occur.
-But the Linux kernel is also known to quickly fix security issues once they have been identified.

-Privacy implications, such as the potential for path correlation by servers, are important considerations.
+Find out more in [RFC 8684](https://datatracker.ietf.org/doc/html/rfc8684#name-security-considerations).

 ## Why & when should it be enabled by default?
 Here, servers and clients must be considered separately: